vbacollective/riff/README.md

 RiffVoiceApplyPreset v, RiffFxWarmTape, 0.7  ' stronger effect RiffVoiceApplyPreset v, RiffFxDry, 1.0       ' clear preset-style coloration
 ```

+The current performance build sanitizes preset values and prepares temporal DSP buffers lazily.
+Presets that do not actually use delay, reverb, chorus, or flanger no longer pay the cost of clearing large ring buffers during the `RiffVoiceApplyPreset` call.

 ## Persistent Bus Effects